Text References

 Classes of References Not Yet Supported

-• References by Dibbur HaMatchil
+• References by Dibbur HaMatkhil

 • References in the discursive flow of the text